ASgoPew/IronPythonPlugin/README.md

 ## Usage
 Now you can place .py files in folders specified in config and server will execute them.
-You can also use python from console:
+You can also use python in console:
 ```
 \from System import *
 \Console.WriteLine("ok")
 ```
-The "\\" symbol is defined in config as "command_specifier" and it determines that this is python script.
+The "\\" symbol is defined in config as "command_specifier" and it determines that you are typing python script.
 You can use it even from in-game chat with the same syntax if you have execute permission (see config).
 Read about IronPython integration to .NET [here](https://ironpython.net/documentation/dotnet/).
-This repository already contains a [folder](https://github.com/ASgoPew/IronPythonPlugin/tree/master/Scripts) with some basic scripts.
+This repository already contains a [folder](https://github.com/ASgoPew/IronPythonPlugin/tree/master/IronPythonScripts) with some basic scripts.
 It is strongly recommended to add folder with these scripts to config at first.
 All examples below imply that.

 ## Basic events